 To be eligible for income support (Youth Allowance (other) and Family Tax Benefit Part A), young people under the age of 21 must either hold a Year 12 or equivalent qualification or be engaged in 25 hours per week of education or training.
 If a young person is participating less than 25 hours per week of education or training they must undertake additional activities to meet the 25-hour per week participation requirement.

-For more information about ‘Earn or Learn’ check out the welfare rights fact sheet, they have plenty of fact sheets that will help you out with any questions you might have regarding your rights.
+For more information about ‘Earn or Learn’ check out the welfare rights info hub, they have plenty of fact sheets that will help you out with any questions you might have regarding your rights.